-Everywhere businesses are looking for someone who can help their Spanish speaking vendors and clients.
+Everywhere businesses are looking for someone who can help their Spanish-speaking vendors and clients.
 The pay scale is higher.
 Knowing Spanish puts you at the top of the hire prospects, because they need someone on their team to handle the Spanish language tasks and communication.
 Some even need translators, especially in government and military positions.
 Give yourself more options for career advancement.

 Often, schools require a second language for general education or major courses.
-That being said, being bilingual is a plus on your academic record and applications to schools.
+That being said, being bilingual is a plus for your academic record and applications to schools.
 Studies even show second language learning increases academic achievement.
 Again, this skill puts you on the top of the academic list.

 The intangible benefits are incredible.
 It’s extremely satisfying being able to do what others cannot, like an exclusive club.
 Not to mention, the delight of learning a new skill and seeing your progress.
-The end goal may be to enjoy movies, music or books in the original language.
+The end goal may be to enjoy movies, music, or books in the original language.
 Whatever it is that you accomplish along the way and ultimately is a good experience.

 I’ve done it, and I’m here to help you know exactly how to learn Spanish on your own.

 The biggest question language learners have is how to learn Spanish.
 Many learners have used a promising learning method only to find out they can’t use the language in real life.
 They still can’t listen or read and understand, or on the flip side fail to be able to put words together to say or write something and be understood.
-Some choose to give up after putting in the time and effort studying.
+Some choose to give up after putting in the time and effort to study.
 Don’t let that be you.

 Is Spanish easy to learn?

-Some say it seems impossible, others find it to be an enjoyable experience.
+Some say it seems impossible, while others find it to be an enjoyable experience.
 It all depends on your approach.
-A study plan that works helps to eliminate the boredom, frustration and overwhelm of language learning.
+A study plan that works helps to eliminate the boredom, frustration, and overwhelm of language learning.
 When you know exactly how to learn and what to do to accomplish your goals the learning process becomes much faster and easier.

 Everything is strange and new.
 Beginners can’t understand and sure can’t hold up their end of a conversation.
 In this stage, it’s important to get a solid vocabulary and grammar foundation.
 This is when new words are learned and practiced until they become a part of the passive and active vocabulary.

-At this level, the learner has been climbing uphill for awhile and feels exhausted.
+At this level, the learner has been climbing uphill for a while and feels exhausted.
 The learner is able to understand some words and use some in conversations.
 Spending enough time practicing the skills on a regular basis is important.

 Finally, the learner enjoys coasting downhill on the solid foundation built in the earlier levels.
-At this point, you’re able to understand most speech and able to hold a conversation on a variety of typical topics. use a wide vocabulary of common and specialty words, fluency is increasing to near native ability.
+At this point, you’re able to understand most speech and able to hold a conversation on a variety of typical topics. use a wide vocabulary of common and specialty words, fluency is increasing to near-native ability.
 Continued skills practice consists of more complex sentence structures and specialty vocabulary.

 Learn Spanish for Beginners

 One of the first steps for Spanish beginners is to learn the alphabet letter sounds.
 The alphabets are the same, except Spanish has one additional letter, the ñ.
 It is best for pronunciation to pay more attention to the letter sounds, rather than the letter names.
 Some of the sounds are similar, others are different and there are several new sounds to pick up.
-Beyond the basic sounds, syllables, accents, rhythm and regional accents are key to listening and understanding others, as well as speaking clearly.
+Beyond the basic sounds, syllables, accents, rhythm, and regional accents are key to listening and understanding others, as well as speaking clearly.

 Right away, you’ll notice verbs are challenging, because there are so many forms of the same word.
 The verb endings carry a lot of meaning and must match with connected words.
 In grammar, this is called verb conjugation.
 They fall into three classes and change form differently.
-The endings show person, number, gender, formality, tense and mood.
+The endings show person, number, gender, formality, tense, and mood.

 Spanish Nouns and Gender

 Another challenging concept for beginners is how nouns function in Spanish.
-Every noun has a gender, either masculine or feminine, and a number, either singular or plural.
-They must match with their connected words, such as pronouns, verbs and adjectives.
+Every noun has a gender, either masculine or feminine, and a number, singular or plural.
+They must match with their connected words, such as pronouns, verbs, and adjectives.
 This is called noun agreement.
 These labels sound fancy, but once the grammar rules and exceptions are learned, it is really a simple concept.